alchemyplatform/modular-account/README.md

 #### Off-chain safety checks
 A client should perform the following off-chain checks when interacting with a modular account:
-1. When installing a validation, clients should check that the entity ID has not been used for that validator for that account yet, as certain validation modules implement `onInstall` as another way to do `rotateKey`.
+1. When installing a validation, clients should ensure that the entity id has not been previously used in the account
 2. When upgrading to a Modular Account, clients should check if the proxy used to be a Modular Account by checking the value of the `initialized` variable at the Modular Account namespaced storage slot within the proxy.
 If so, any `initializer` functions called would not work, and the configuration of that past Modular Account might be different from the current ownership configuration.
 3. When upgrading to a Modular Account, clients should check that the account is an ERC-1967 proxy by checking the ERC-1822 `proxiableUUID` ****slot.
 4. When installing execution function, clients should check that it does not collide with any native function selectors.